352Media/flexMenu/README.md

 #flexMenu
-Create responsive menus that automatically collapse into a "more" drop-down when they run out of space.
+flexMenu is a jQuery plugin that lets you create responsive menus that automatically collapse into a "more" drop-down when they run out of space.

 Demo!
 (Coming soon)

 [Source on GitHub](https://github.com/352Media/flexMenu)

+Written by (Ryan DeBeasi)[http://www.ryandebeasi.com/] of (352 Media Group)[http://www.352media.com/].

 ##Usage